nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

 AddPeer method adds new candidate to the next network map if it was invoked by Alphabet node\.
 If it was invoked by node candidate\, it produces AddPeer notification\.
 Otherwise method throws panic\.

+If the candidate already exists\, it's info is updated\.
 NodeInfo argument contains stable marshaled version of netmap\.NodeInfo structure\.

 ##### Config